-24 (Mon) Classes begin.
+18 (Tues) Full-Term and A-Term: Classes begin.
 Late registration begins.

-26 (Wed) A-Term: Final date for adding courses, for changing courses from audit to credit or credit to audit, and for audit, and for making section changes.
+19 (Wed) A-Term: Final date for adding courses, for changing courses from audit to credit or from credit to audit, and making section changes.

-28 (Fri) Late registration ends.
-Final date for adding courses, for changing courses from audit to credit or credit to
+20 (Thurs) Full-Term: Final date for adding courses, for changing courses from audit to credit or credit to audit, and for